x4ngus/zfs_beskar_key/README.md

 - Optional fallback to your existing ZFS passphrase using `systemd-ask-password`.
 - JSON or quiet modes for integration with provisioning tools.
 - Self-installing systemd units (`beskar-usb.mount` and `beskar-unlock.service`).
+- An Armorer-guided interactive menu (`--menu`) that wraps every command in the full Beskar narrative.

 If the USB key is missing or corrupted, **ZFS_BESKAR_KEY** gracefully falls back to your passphrase prompt.
 This ensures **you never end up locked out of your filesystem again.**